Last revision: August 24, 2025 10:03:pm est

 The ground splits open beneath your feet, revealing an endless chasm of light.
 The maze, once an impenetrable fortress, is now flaking like dried paper.
 The echoes of the past howl in protest, their voices reduced to whispers in the wind.
 The suffering that built these walls is unraveling, piece by piece, dissolving into dust.

 And then, like a sandcastle caught in the rising tide, your maze is erased from existence.
-And for the first time, you fully see reality.
+And for the first time, you fully see reality without delusion.

 And that person is you.

-You feel it—not just understanding, not just peace, but strength.
+You feel it, not just understanding, not just peace, but strength.
 The weight of the past does not break you.
 It lifts you.
 The pain that once consumed you now fuels something greater.
 You are no longer trapped inside the suffering that created you.
-You are no longer just a survivor.
-You are a guardian.

 Emerging from the Trauma Vision: The Aftermath of Awakening